ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 `Postgres: <new-ez-root>/vendor/ezsystems/ezpublish-kernel/data/update/postgres/dbupdate-5.4.0-to-6.13.0.sql`

 ### 3.2.
-Once you are ready to migrate content to Platform Field Types
+Once you're ready to migrate content to Platform Field Types

-Steps here should only be done once you are ready to move away from legacy and Legacy Bridge, as the following Field Types are not supported by legacy.
+Steps here should only be done once you're ready to move away from legacy and Legacy Bridge, as the following Field Types are not supported by legacy.
 In other words, content you have migrated will not be editable in legacy admin interface anymore, but rather in the more modern eZ Platform back-end UI, allowing you to take full advantage of what the Platform has to offer.

 The Field Types unsupported in eZ Platform are: